Is this for real?! I’m not giving my money to some trickster in cyberspace!?

 Can I cancel my policy anytime?
 Will I get my money back?

-Yes, you may cancel your policy at any time and will receive a partial return of the premium paid, based on time left on the policy (unearned premium) minus a 22.5% fee.
-This is standard insurance industry practice regarding the return of insurance monies when cancelled by insured’s.
+Yes, you may cancel your policy at any time and will receive a partial return of the premium paid, consisting of time left on the policy (unearned premium) minus the 25% minimum retained premium.
+Please refer to the termination clause in the policy wording for full details.

 With claims made policies you must have a valid policy in force at the time the claim is made or there is NO coverage.
 So – If you cancel your policy, and 2 months later you are sued, even if the damages allegedly occurred while your policy was in force, you will have NO coverage.